jgwill/stc__blocks/README.md

 * Interesting experience filling out the vision and the render changes if data

 # Issues
-* Negative MMOT and getting worse do not render the analysis/plan/feedback
+* --@STCIssue MMOT on second vision block do not render the analysis/plan/feedback

 # Hierarchical dependency